 Many of us may not think much about the sheer amount of words we hear each day.
 A particular study found that an average person hears between 20,000 and 30,000 words over the course of a 24-hour period.

 However, just listening is entirely different from active listening.

 In personal development – like another skill, active listening skills are essential to enhance one’s personality, build healthy relationships and understand the message of the speaker clearly without any misinterpretations.

 Related Article: 25 steps to become successful without getting lucky

-So, let’s dive deep into the concept of active listening and close the gap between the speaker and listener by improving effecting listening skills.
+So, let’s dive deep into the concept of active listening and close the gap between the speaker and listener by improving effective listening skills.

-A step-by-step guide for the strong communication.
-Pay attention while reading and digest these list of acting listening techniques, strategies, tips, benefits and rules.
+A step-by-step guide for strong communication.
+Pay attention while reading and digesting this list of active listening techniques, strategies, tips, benefits, and rules.

 Before jumping into the main examples of active listening, firstly, let’s understand –

 Listening is the ability to listen accurately by understanding what is being communicated and accurately interpreting messages coming from other people in the communication process.